Franco one of several top prospects picked for player pools - WHIZ News

 The Tigers are rebuilding around pitching prospects — including Casey Mize, the No. 1 pick in the 2018 draft.
 He’s in their player pool, along with Matt Manning, Tarik Skubal, Alex Faedo and Franklin Perez.

-The defending champion Washington Nationals included a whopping 36 pitchers in their pool, while the Baltimore Orioles announced only 44 players total at this time — not counting outfielder Trey Mancini, who was listed on the 60-day injured list and is likely to miss the season following colon cancer surgery in March.
+A majority of teams took at least five catchers, and the defending champion Washington Nationals included a whopping 36 pitchers in their pool.
+The Baltimore Orioles announced only 44 players total at this time — not counting outfielder Trey Mancini, who was listed on the 45-day injured list and is likely to miss the season following colon cancer surgery in March.

 The Nationals included infielder Ryan Zimmerman in their pool, although he said recently he was still deciding whether he would play.